honeynet/droidbot/index.md

 ### From docker

-Installing from docker is much easier:
+Running DroidBot from docker is much easier.

+To get the docker image:

 {% highlight bash %}
 docker pull honeynet/droidbot